kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

 - Ensure only the backend uses port 3001 and the frontend uses 3000 to avoid collisions.

 Resource-constrained environments
-- To reduce memory usage, scripts set NODE_OPTIONS=--max_old_space_size=256 by default
-- You can lower further or change the port:
-  - PORT=3011 npm run dev
-  - NODE_OPTIONS=--max_old_space_size=192 npm run dev
+- Default dev script is plain Node to minimize memory usage and prevent premature exits.
-- Nodemon uses legacyWatch and a 2s delay to reduce filesystem pressure.
-To disable watch hot-reload:
+- To enable hot reload with nodemon (uses legacyWatch and a 2s delay to reduce filesystem pressure):
-  - npm run dev:express
+  - npm run dev:nodemon

 LLM costs user enrichment
 - The GET /api/llm-costs endpoint enriches each users[] entry by joining users[].user_id to users._id (stored as string UUID) and attaches the matched document as users[].user (null when not found)